MCHU-1999/full-stack-open/README.md

 # full-stack-open
-A repository for the Fullstackopen courses
+A repository for handling the Fullstackopen coursework